Skip to main content

 Notice of Proposed Rulemaking

 This Notice of Proposed Rulemaking is issued pursuant to West Virginia University Board of Governors Governance Rule 1.1.
-The proposed changes are to the following current Board of Governors Rules:
+The proposed changes are to the following current Board of Governors Rule: West Virginia University Board of Governors Talent and Culture Rule 3.5 – Employee Leave .

 BOG Rule Recommended Action Comments